Growing Natives Garden Tour 2025

 Address: 505 East Charleston Road, Palo Alto (click the address to show it on a map).

 Directions: From Hwy 101, take the exit 400C to San Antonio Rd. south, then turn right onto E Charleston Rd.
 Continue for about 0.6 mile; the garden will be on the right, just after passing Nelson Dr. (on the left).
-Visitors may park in the church parking lot including along the exit driveway.

 Showcase Features: This very appealing garden is in front of the Unitarian Universalist Church, accessible from the sidewalk.
 The more formal west side of the garden was done in 2014 and has an open, manicured look.
 The east side, a demonstration garden with a wide variety of plants including many selections of manzanita, was done in 2018.
 Before planting, the church formed a "Curb Appeal" committee that met for a year to decide what to replace massive juniper hedges with.
 Their philosophy: to be a part of the Web of Life and include locally native plants, insect- butterfly- and bird-friendly plants in a low-maintenance garden.
 The garden was designed with wildlife habitat in mind, and attracts various birds (western bluebirds have nested in nesting boxes in the garden, Bewick's wren has nested in the eaves, chestnut-backed chickadee probably nested in nest boxes), butterflies, bees, insects and lizards.
 Food, water, shelter, and nesting places are all provided.
 There's a shady, serene area with benches in front of the church, with mature redwoods, a madrone and a multi-trunk Chilopsis linearis "Burgundy".